A confidential space to explore the thoughts, feelings and challenges in your life.

 • Certificate in Couples Counselling Skills Training

-Other training: Attachment styles, Causes of Depression, Gender Identity, Drugs used in Psychiatry, Trauma held in the Body, Anger Management, Ways of thinking – hopelessness, Psychotherapy with clients on the Autistic Spectrum, Mindfulness, Problem Gambling.
+Other training: Attachment styles, Causes of Depression, Gender Identity, Drugs used in Psychiatry, Trauma held in the Body, Anger Management, Ways of thinking – hopelessness, Psychotherapy with clients on the Autistic Spectrum, Mindfulness, Problem Pornography Use.

 When and where do we meet?

-Counselling sessions are held at The Treatment Hub in central Basingstoke, the village of Odiham and Priestley Road, near Basingstoke Hospital.
-All the spaces I work from offer a warm and calm space to truly switch off mentally from the pressures of the outside world.
+Therapy sessions are held at Devonshire House, Aviary Court, Wade Road, Basingstoke, RG24 8PE.
+My therapy room offers a warm and calm space to truly switch off mentally from the pressures of the outside world.

 I work online via MS Teams if travel and mobility are a concern and also offer home visits, please enquire for more details.